There's never been a better time to visit Japan. Plan your trip today!

 The Bottom Line

-Visiting Hokkaido during the Sapporo Snow Festival is so much more than snow and ice sculptures.
+Visiting Hokkaido during the Sapporo Snow Festival in 2025 (or any other year) is so much more than snow and ice sculptures.
 For starters, you’ll get to sample a variety of amazing foods at the base of the Sapporo TV Tower, and enjoy a generally festive atmosphere as you wander around Odori Park.
 This is to say nothing of the fact that all Sapporo’s attractions—and day trips from Sapporo—are fully accessible during the first week of February.
 Think of the festival not as the end of your trip, but the beginning.
 Want to make sure your Hokkaido winter adventure goes off without a hitch?
 Consider hiring me to plan it!

 Subscribe to email updates!